Friday, December 21, 2012

 It`s a great landmark as it`s the first recognizable symbol of Nagasaki as the Cruise Ships first arrive into Nagasaki Port, so on our Private Tours I always endeavor to include a drive across the Megami Bridge to add that extra dimension.

-Check out Nagasaki's Megami Bridge on a map:
+Check out Nagasaki's Megami Bridge on this map below:

 Click on the following photos below to enlarge: